-Fitting waste pipes to sinks and basins is often the hardest part of plumbing in a kitchen.
-First you have to figure out where you are going to run the waste for the washing machine and dishwasher and if they are going to be included in the under sink waste system.
-Then its the problem with drilling through the wall with the right equipment and in the right place.
-Then its the problem of what and where to connect to when it is outside.
+Fitting waste pipes to sinks and basins is often the hardest part of plumbing in a kitchen and likewise fitting waste to baths and showers in a bathroom.
+First you have to figure out where you are going to run the waste for the washing machine and dishwasher, bath, basin etc. and if they are going to be included in the under sink waste system.
+Then it’s the problem with drilling through the wall with the right equipment and in the right place.
+Then it’s the problem of what and where to connect to when it is outside.

-P traps, such as the one shown above, usually come in two parts.
-Its not vital the two parts are joined together and its a great idea, in most circumstances, if you can get the down pipe back against, or close to the wall.
-There is never much room in kitchen cupboards so keeping it out of the way is a good idea.
-There are usually enough parts in the waste kit to achieve this but if not you can buy every conceivable waste from our tool store below.
-You can see from the image on the right we have extended our waste and got the down pipe back to the wall.
+You can see from the image below we have extended our waste and got the down pipe back to the wall.
 There is also the option of taking the P trap outlet straight outside, but in most cases these days people have 1½ bowl sinks which makes the waste pipe adaptation a little more difficult.

-The image on the left shows how a 1½ bowl waste fits together.
+The image above it shows how a 1½ bowl waste fits together.
 In this case we have put the P trap at the bottom so it can run straight out of the wall.
 You can see the mixture of fixtures and fittings we have used here to get to where we needed to be and this is an important point.
 There are no rules!
 As long as the pieces you fit together, do actually fit together, and do not leak, it is acceptable.